defrac/defrac-sample-surface/README.md

-Canvas Sample
+Surface Sample
 ====================
-This project demostrates the usage of the `defrac.display.Canvas` object.
+This project demostrates the usage of the `defrac.display.GLSurface` object.
 It also shows how you can use the hotswap mode in order to develop code, like a GLSL shader.